 By default, Tensorflow recipe work in a GPU cluster and Python runs within a CPU cluster.

-In the Adobe Experience Platform UI, click on the Data Science tab in the top menu to take you to the Data Science Workspace.
-From this page, click on the JupyterLab tab which will open the JupyterLab launcher.
+In the Adobe Experience Platform UI, select Data Science in the top menu to take you to the Data Science Workspace.
+From this page, select JupyterLab to open the JupyterLab launcher.
 You should see a page similar to this.

 In our tutorial, we will be using Python 3 in the Jupyter Notebook to show how to access and explore the data.
 In the Launcher page, there are sample notebooks provided.
 We will be using the Retail Sales recipe for Python 3.

 The Retail Sales recipe is a standalone example which uses the same Retail Sales dataset to show how data can be explored and visualized in Jupyter Notebook.
 Additionally, the notebook goes further in depth with training and verification.
 More information about this specific notebook can be found in this walkthrough.

 data_access_sdk_python is deprecated and no longer recommended.
 Please refer to the converting data access SDK to Platform SDK tutorial to convert your code.
 The same steps below still apply for this tutorial.